Artist/Band: Louis Apollon

 TrunkSpace: Does a musician ever stop learning?

 Apollon: Never.
-There are so many different types of music, so many ways to feel music, so many different ways to express it, and I can go on an on!
+There are so many different types of music, so many ways to feel music, so many different ways to express it, and I can go on and on!
 As long as you’re willing to learn, there really is no end to how much you can learn.
+You can go to Guitar Lessons Denver, pick up a flute, or choose to learn a new instrument at any age.
 But I guess that could really work for anything, not only music.
 For me, I don’t ever want to stop learning.
 There are so many musicians that I admire and want to “catch up to” or be able to play along with, and I want to always be on top of my game for my band mates (who are KILLER musicians), so I don’t think I’ll ever be done learning.
 It would be quite boring if we ran out of things to learn!